Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 2. Supports Healthy Digestion:

-Drumsticks are rich in fiber, which aids digestion and helps maintain a healthy gut.
+These are rich in fiber, which aids digestion and helps maintain a healthy gut.
 They can prevent constipation and promote regular bowel movements.

 3. Promotes Healthy Skin and Hair:

-The vitamins and minerals in drumsticks, such as vitamin A, vitamin E, and zinc, are great for skin health, helping with everything from reducing acne to preventing premature aging.
+The vitamins and minerals in it, such as vitamin A, vitamin E, and zinc, are great for skin health, helping with everything from reducing acne to preventing premature aging.
 The antioxidants in drumsticks also promote healthy hair growth.

 4. Regulates Blood Sugar: